A Non-Metric Approach to Space, Time and Gravitation: Equations of evolution

 Now we want to use the results of the previous section to carry out a further investigation of the dynamical theory in ${\overline{\cal N}}$, which is not a metric manifold.
-We do this by aiming at a formulation of the theory as an initial value problem for the evolution with time of the geometry of FHSs; in contrast to the standard metrical initial value problem our non-metric counterpart should involve both KE and NKE of the FHSs.
-The dynamical theory can be extended to be valid in $\cal N$ by adding extra effects coming from the NKE as illustrated in section 2.3.
+We do this by aiming at a formulation of the theory as an initial-value problem for the evolution with time of the geometry of the FHSs.
+But in contrast to the standard initial-value problem for metric theories of gravity, our non-metric counterpart should involve both KE and NKE of the FHSs.
+The dynamical theory can be extended to be valid in $\cal N$ by adding extra effects coming from the local NKE as illustrated in section 2.3.